mattzipan/daily-dev-tips/src/pages/posts/tailwind-css-full-screen-video-header.md

 </header>
 ```

 You can see we used an HTML header tag.
-There, we have a div that will hold a block that will sit on top of the video.
+There, we have a `div` element that will hold a block that will sit on top of the `video` tag.

-Then we have a video tag, which can hold a video or multiple sources.
+FYI the video tag can hold a video file but also other file formats.

-I will now write down the end `HTML` structure and then go through the importance of each class.
+I will now write down the final `HTML` structure with CSS and go through the importance of each Tailwind class.

 ```html
 <header